-In the case that a battery has very high charge acceptance, it is the energy balance/charge balance that determines the charging time.
-When making rough estimates of size of charger and charging times this is the first consideration to look at.
-Charging times will always be longer than what is stated from the charge/energy balance.
+In the case with a battery with very high charge acceptance it is the energy balance/charge balance that determines the charging time.
+When making rough estimates of size of charger and charging times this is the first consideration to look at - charging times will always be longer than what is stated from the charge/energy balance.